eidheim/tiny-process-library/README.md

 * Simple to use
 * Platform independent
 * Read separately from stout and stderr using anonymous functions
-* Write to stdin of a new process
+* Write to stdin
-* Kill a running process
+* Kill a running process (SIGTERM is supported on Unix-like systems)

 ###Usage
 See [examples.cpp](https://github.com/eidheim/tiny-process-library/blob/master/examples.cpp).